All the information on checkyourfood.com is based on current scientific research.

 5. We have used the USDA's data for choline, phytochemicals and essential amino acids and the UK's data for iodine and biotin in both datasets.

 6. We have used the USDA calculation for Vitamin A equivalents (alpha and beta carotene and beta cryptoxanthin that we convert to vitamin A) of: beta carotene divided by 12 and alpha carotene and beta cryptoxanthin by 24 (as opposed to beta carotene being divided by 6 and the other carotenes divided by 12).
+We also use the USDA conversion from International Units (IU) to micrograms (mcg) of dividing the IU by 20 to arrive at the mcg amount.
+This is also to reflect more accurately the bio availability of retinol activity equivalents (RAE's).

 7. We have only included specific data for the omega fatty acids, that is where the data has specifically isolated omega 3 ALA/EPA/DHA and omega 6 (N6) linoleic.
 Whilst there is data for undifferentiated omega 3 and 6, the health benefit research we have used is focused on the differentiated forms of the omegas.